 Originally from Spokane, Washington, Katelen moved to Seattle and joined the team at Pride Foundation in 2013.
 Prior to that, she worked as a liaison with LGBTQ+ youth experiencing homelessness in Portland, OR.
 After receiving her Bachelor of Social Work from the University of Portland, Katelen taught English and developed curriculum for English Language Learners in South Korea.
 Katelen then returned to the U.S. and received her Master of Social Work from the University of Southern California.

-When she’s not wearing her professional or volunteer hats, you can find Katelen organizing closets and drawers around her apartment for no reason, cooking, or spending time in the woods, where she feels most herself—likely swinging in a hammock by a river with a book (memoir, preferably) and a strong cup of French press coffee.
+When she’s not wearing her professional or volunteer hats, you can find Katelen organizing closets and drawers, cooking, or spending time in the woods, where she feels most herself—likely swinging in a hammock by a river with a book (memoir, preferably) and a strong cup of French press coffee.

 Contact Katelen with questions related to storytelling, communications, or with media/press inquiries.